 Stop Trying to Squeeze CE into Main Campus Systems

 The reason for this is that things work better when they’re working together.
-If your phone and car link up when you turn the key in the ignition, you don’t need fidget with cables and in-car dashboards before you get going.
+If your phone and car link up when you turn the key in the ignition, you don’t need to fidget with cables and in-car dashboards before you get going.
 The work has been automated, consolidated and seamlessly integrated to make sure you spend your time doing only what you came to.

 In higher education, the first attempt at this kind of integration was the Enterprise Resource Planning (ERP) system.
 The ERP system came onto the scene about 20 years ago to simplify operational management for main campuses.
 At the time, there were only two options: ERP or best-of-breed, where institutions would have to manage several—sometimes dozens—of independent tools that did one specific thing very well.
 While it’s up for debate how well ERP systems have worked for main campuses, they’ve really slowed innovation and growth for CE divisions.